Maki0419-git/-/README.md

 # React CRUD with Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Mainly for the practice of adding, modifying, deleting and updating data with Firebase API.
+Mainly for the practice of adding, modifying, deleting and updating data with Firebase API, and is styling with MUI.

 ## Available Scripts